 CHN supports expanded use of home confinement and compassionate release as alternatives to incarceration for people behind bars who can safely be released.
-COVID-19 has run rampant in BOP facilities and we need relief for incarcerated people to be able to safely social distance and implement CDC guidelines for the virus.
-A prison sentence should not be a death sentence.

-Executive & Judicial Branch Nominees
+Executive and Judicial Branch Nominees

 The Coalition on Human Needs supports nominees showing a dedicated commitment to faithfully implement laws that protect the civil and human rights of low-income and other vulnerable people, and exhibit strong personal integrity and ethical standards.
 Nominees and appointees must reflect the diverse identities and experiences of this country, including but not limited to race, ethnicity, national origin, sex, gender identity and expression, sexual orientation, disability status, class, and religion and belief system.
-Judicial nominations should also take into account the professional expertise of attorneys, and prioritize nominations for judgeships from among those who have represented workers, labor unions, consumers, immigrants, or civil rights plaintiffs CHN will, at its discretion, scrutinize nominees' qualifications and support or oppose individual nominations where warranted.
+Judicial nominations should also take into account the professional expertise of attorneys, and prioritize nominations for judgeships from among those who have represented workers, labor unions, consumers, people living with disabilities, voting rights litigants, people involved in the criminal-legal system, immigrants, or civil rights plaintiffs.
+CHN will, at its discretion, scrutinize nominees' qualifications and support or oppose individual nominations where warranted.